-A typical housefly resting on a table may seem unspectacular at first, but with your macro lens you will be able to see all the hairs, patterns, and structures on its small body.
+A typical housefly resting on a table may seem unspectacular, but with your macro lens, you will be able to see all the hairs, patterns, and structures on its small body.

-Getting really sharp and beautiful images of something at this scale requires you to have the right settings for macro photography dialed into the camera before taking the shot.
+Getting sharp and beautiful images at this scale requires you to have the right settings for macro photography dialled into the camera before taking the shot.

 Because of its minuscule subjects and scenes, macro photography is a niche that can challenge your skills as a photographer.
 Low-light conditions, shallow depth of field, and the movement of subjects such as insects or wind-blown flowers all present difficulties.

 If you’re a beginner, you’ll likely need time and practice to get it right.
 This article is aimed at getting you off on the right foot.
 Here I’ll talk a little about the best macro photography camera settings and give you a little advice on how to make your macro shots stand out more.

 Camera Body: Canon 550D, Lens: Tamron 180, Shutter Speed: 1/100, Aperture: f 6.3, Focal Length: 180 mm, ISO Speed: 100